 June 1930: Ruth Wilson becomes the first female student to register for classes at the Norfolk Division of William & Mary.

-September 1930: The Norfolk Division of William & Mary opens for its first semester with over 200 students registered for classes, 81 of which are women.
+September 1930: The Norfolk Division of William & Mary opens for its first semester.
+Over 200 students, 81 of which are women, register during the first year.

 Fall 1930: The first organizations for women are formed including the Cotillion Club, Tri-K Club, and the Women’s Student Government Association